rpi900/packages/dnt900/README.md

 Making the Package
 ==================

-Pre-built packages are available&ndash;follow [these instructions](../README.md#package-repository).
-To build the *dnt900* package yourself, you will first need to install some build tools and the linux kernel headers (required to compile the DNT900 line discipline module code):
+The *dnt900* package is not offered in the RPi900 package repository, so you will need build it yourself.
+First install some build tools and the linux kernel headers (required to compile the DNT900 line discipline module code):

     sudo pacman -S base-devel git linux-raspberrypi-headers